Brisbane Valley Rail Trail: Use

 The Department of Transport and Main Roads is the state agency responsible for the day-to-day management and maintenance of the Brisbane Valley Rail Trail in conjunction with Ipswich City, Somerset, South Burnett and Toowoomba Regional Councils, and the Ambassadors of the BVRT.
 The Ambassadors of the Brisbane Valley Rail Trail – Moore Linville Benarkin Blackbutt are a small group of volunteers established in partnership with Brisbane Valley Rail Trails.
 Their website should be consulted for current trail conditions/closures.

-The trail is for walking, cycling and horse riding only.
-The surface is not suitable for road/racing bicycles, personal mobility vehicles or horse-drawn vehicles.
-Motorised vehicles of any type are prohibited.
+The trail is for walking, cycling and horse riding.
+The surface is not suitable for road/racing bicycles.

 The trail surface between Moore and Yarraman is compact gravel with concrete causeways.
 The section from Linville to Benarkin is rough gravel with some rocky sections.
 The trail from Benarkin to Blackbutt features a compact gravel road.
 There are a number of crossings at Boundary, Greenhide and Blackbutt creeks that are moderately steep (up to 30 per cent) with slopes up to 40 m in length.
 There are gradually rising grades up the range to Blackbutt.

 The track from Diamantina Bld to Toogoolawah is a mostly gravel track with several unbridged creek crossings.

 The section from Fernvale to Lowood is home to the annual Rail Trail Fun Run and has an excellent degraded granite surface and is most suitable for families with children looking for a short excursion.